Gilbert Arenas: 2005–06 season

 In 2006, Wizards fansite Wizznutzz.com jokingly nicknamed him "Agent Zero", a nickname Arenas liked so much that it stuck.

 Arenas averaged 29.3 points, which ranked fourth among the scoring leaders, two steals (also fourth), and 6.1 assists per game during the 2005–06 NBA season.
 However, he was not initially chosen for the 2006 All-Star Game.
 He was named as a replacement after Indiana Pacers forward–center Jermaine O'Neal was injured.
 He also participated in the Three-point Shootout, where he placed second, after Dirk Nowitzki.
 The Washington Wizards finished 42–40 and earned the fifth seed in the Eastern Conference.

 During the off-season, Arenas said that he was willing to take a pay cut in order to give the Wizards additional money with which to sign available free agents.
 He had expressed a desire to win a championship with the Wizards.
-One of Arenas' most memorable plays was a 40-foot jump shot in Round 1 of the 2006 NBA playoffs in which the Wizards were eliminated by the Cleveland Cavaliers in six games.
+One of Arenas' most memorable plays was a 40-foot jump shot in Round 1 of the 2006 NBA playoffs in which the Wizards were eliminated by the LeBron James-led Cleveland Cavaliers in six games.